-We generate all of our signal processes using this procedure.
-However, we do not include all WCs for all processes (since some of the WCs do not impact all of the processes), so the number of reweight points included in the MC generation varies by sample.
+We generate all of our signal processes using the reweighting procedure described in this section.
+However, we do not include all WCs for all processes (since some of the WCs do not impact some of the processes), so the number of reweight points included in the MC generation varies by sample.
 The $t\bar{t}t\bar{t}$ process incorporates the full set of 26 WCs.
 By Eq.
 (3.4), a total of 378 weights are required to fully determine the 26-dimensional quadratic parameterization.
-However, in order to ensure that a good fit can be found, we overconstrain the fit by including approximately 20% more points than the minimum number required, for a total of 454 reweight points.
-As discussed in Section 2.2, the other five signal samples have a negligible dependence on the four four-heavy operators to which $t\bar{t}t\bar{t}$ is sensitive, so these samples incorporate only 22 WCs.
+However, in order to ensure that a good fit can be found, we over-constrain the fit by including approximately 20% more points than the minimum number required, for a total of 454 reweight points.
+As discussed in Section 2.2] the other five signal samples have a negligible dependence on the four four-heavy operators to which $t\bar{t}t\bar{t}$ is sensitive, so these samples incorporate only 22 WCs.
 This means a minimum of 276 reweight points are required to determine the 22-dimensional quadratic fit, but we again ensure the fit is over-constrained by generating additional reweight points, for a total of 332 reweight points for each event.